Perfect, you have got your client’s attention and moved them to the consideration stage in your sales funnel.

 Pricing structure: Explain your pricing model.
 Break down the pricing based on services promised in the scope of work.
 Considering the client’s needs and volume of work you can either charge on an hourly, project, or monthly retainer model.

 Billing practices: Discuss the invoice process and your payment terms.
+You can use an Invoice generator tool like Refrens.

 Termination process: Specify the project termination process if either party realizes the collaboration is not working.